8 Reasons to Start Pilates Today

 Improved posture has the benefit of decreasing overall back pain as well as relieving stress on your joints.

 It also helps to maintain your overall core strength, as well.
 When you hold yourself up correctly, your muscles stay more relaxed, and your core muscles hold the frame of your body in better alignment.

 5. Increases Energy

 Exercise makes you feel energized.
 As you work out, your body releases endorphins that leave you with increased energy and feeling better in general.

 Pilates helps you to focus your breathing which increases circulation while working your entire body.
 The result is increased energy.

 You don’t have to have a long workout session to experience the increased energy levels.
-Even a short five-minute routine can leave you feeling more energized.
+Even a short five-minute routine at your desk can leave you feeling more energized.